 It’s much harder to keep track of how much food you’re consuming when you’re eating directly from the package.

-This is especially true if you’re eating while watching TV or working on a task.
+This is especially true if you’re eating packaged food while watching TV or working on a task.
 It’s easy to wind up scarfing down more food than you’d intended to consume if your attention is focused on something other than eating.

 Don’t eat food directly from the package.
-Instead, dole out the portion you wish to consume into a dinner plate or bowl.
+Instead, dole out the meal portion you wish to consume into a dinner plate or bowl.